curseyoukakarot/hirepilot/tools/rex/viewPipelineRouting.md

  * Routing logic:
  * - viewPipeline → use when asking about candidate lists, stages, summaries.
  * - moveCandidateStage → use when asked to "move", "advance", or "update" candidate stages.
+ * - updateCandidateNotes → use when asked to "add note", "comment", or "update notes" for candidates.
  */

 // For viewing pipeline data